hyurl/sfn/README.md

 sfn start
 ```

-And the server should be started in no seconds.
+And the server should be started in few seconds.

 ### Write Your First Controller